How to choose a graduate school

 Find the best professor or mentor in your area of study

 When you applied to colleges for your undergraduate degree, you probably looked at the universities first and then, maybe, considered who taught there.
 For graduate school, finding an expert professor to mentor you is important.
-As you begin looking for a graduate school, look for individual professors who work in the field that interests you, and apply at the schools where they teach.
+As you begin looking for a graduate school, look for individual professors who work in the field that interests you, and apply to the schools where they teach.

 So how do you start this process?
 Do some research and look through publications (books, journals, articles) in your field of interest.
 Write down the names of the authors whose articles or books interest you along with their school affiliations and what they’re researching.